 Mattresses in our residence halls are extra-long (36"x80").
 Extra-long sheets are the best choice to ensure a good fit!

 The Office of Residence Life has partnered with DormCo. to provide our students with a convenient, affordable way to purchase extra-long sheets and bedding items.
 Proceeds from this program go to the Inter-Residence Hall Council and are used for programming in the residence halls.
-Please visit the RHL website for more information!
+Please visit the RHL website external website for more information!

 The following appliances are permitted in our halls:

 - Desk Lamp (non- halogen)

 - Radio/ Stereo

 Students are not permitted to bring the following:

 - George Foreman Grill

 - Toaster Oven

 Listed below are a few common sources of roommate problems.
 Roommates should discuss these issues at the beginning of the semester, thereby avoiding communication breakdowns during the school year.
 Roommates must remember that compromise is essential and only by communicating with each other will roommates solve any problems.